luislaguardia/QR-code-generator/README.md

 Python QR Code Generator

-- Ensure that you have installed the required libraries within the virtual environment
+- Ensure that you have installed the required libraries within the virtual environment.
-- open up your terminal or command promp and then run the following command to install QR code and Pillow
+- Open up your terminal or command promp and then run the following command to install QR code and Pillow.

   pip install qrcode[pil]